Understanding how telescopes work is key for both getting the best performance from the one you own and deciding what you want from a new one.

 How Schmidt Cassegrain Telescopes Work

-The Schmidt-Cassegrain (SC) reflector telescope is quite different from the Newtonian, in that the secondary mirror reflects the image from the primary back through a whole in the centre of the primary to a waiting eyepiece.
+The Schmidt-Cassegrain (SC) telescope is quite different from the Newtonian, in that the secondary mirror reflects the image from the primary back through a hole in the centre of the primary to a waiting eyepiece.

 In this way, from outward appearance, it resembles a refractor telescope – light gathering at one end of the tube, viewing eyepiece at the other end.